The New Revelation of the Peace Messiah on

 II.
 The History of Russia and Ukraine

-Russians and Ukrainians used to be brother nations from the same ancestor.
-During the first millennium, some Slavs tribes settled in the East European Plain from Black Sea to the Baltic Sea.
-In the 8th Century, the migrants from Scandinavia, also known as Varangians or Vikings, expanded their settlement to Eastern Europe and formed the medieval federation of Kievan Rus.
-Its original capital was settled at Novgorod, and then moved to Kiev in 882 AD.
-It became the common ancestor of modern day Russia, Belarus and Ukraine.
+Russians and Ukrainians were once brotherly nations sharing the same ancestors.
+During the first millennium, Slavic tribes settled across the East European Plain, stretching from the Black Sea to the Baltic Sea.
+In the 8th century, migrants from Scandinavia — known as Varangians or Vikings — expanded into Eastern Europe and established the medieval state of Kievan Rus’.
+Its original capital was Novgorod, before it moved to Kiev in 882 AD.
+Kievan Rus’ became the common ancestor of modern-day Russia, Belarus, and Ukraine.

-In the 10th Century, Vladimir the Great took power and formed an alliance with the Byzantine Empire.
-He also led Kievan Rus to convert to Christianity, and introduced the Byzantine culture to Kievan Rus.
-The synthesis of Byzantine and Slavic cultures led to the cultural and economic Golden Age for Kievan Rus.
+In the 10th century, Vladimir the Great rose to power and formed an alliance with the Byzantine Empire.
+He led the conversion of Kievan Rus’ to Christianity and introduced Byzantine culture to the region.
+The fusion of Byzantine and Slavic cultures ushered in a Golden Age of cultural and economic prosperity for Kievan Rus’.

-In the 13th Century, the Mongol army invaded and conquered Kievan Rus, and destroyed many cities in Kievan Rus, especially its capital, Kiev, was completely destroyed in 1240.
-The rest of Kievan Rus submitted to the Mongol Empire, the Khanate of the Golden Horde (1240–1480).
+In the 13th century, the Mongol army invaded and conquered Kievan Rus’, destroying many cities.
+The capital, Kiev, was completely razed in 1240.
+The remaining principalities of Kievan Rus’ submitted to the Mongol Empire, specifically the Khanate of the Golden Horde (1240–1480).

-In the 15th Century, the Grand Duchy of Moscow grew stronger from a Vassal State of the Golden Horde Khanate (1263-1480) to a Sovereign State of Muscovy with its capital at Moscow (1480-1547).
-In the 15th-17th century, most of the current Ukraine, including Kiev, became part of the Polish-Lithuanian Commonwealth, except Crimea and the southeast coast of Ukraine belonging to the Khanate of the Crimea.
+In the 15th century, the Grand Duchy of Moscow grew from a vassal state of the Golden Horde (1263–1480) into the Sovereign State of Muscovy with Moscow as its capital (1480-1547).
+During the 15th-17th centuries, most of present-day Ukraine, including Kiev, became part of the Polish-Lithuanian Commonwealth, while Crimea and the southeast coast of Ukraine remained under the control of the Crimean Khanate.

-In the 16th-17th Century, the Polish-Lithuanian Commonwealth occupied the large territory covering the current Poland, Lithuania, Latvia, Estonia, Belarus and Western/Central Ukraine, while the Crimean Khanate occupied Southern/ Eastern Ukraine, including Crimea.
+In the 16th-17th Centuries, the Polish-Lithuanian Commonwealth controlled a vast territory that included present-day Poland, Lithuania, Latvia, Estonia, Belarus, and Western and Central Ukraine.
+Meanwhile the Crimean Khanate occupied southern and eastern Ukraine, including Crimea.

 In 1648, the Cossack of Ukraine rebelled against the Polish-Lithuanian Commonwealth.
 With the help from Russia, they took Eastern Ukraine to join Russia in 1686.
-During the 17th-18th century, the Russian Empire defeated the Polish-Lithuanian Commonwealth, and gradually acquired large territory in Eastern Europe, from the Black Sea to the Baltic Sea.
-By the end of the 18th century, most of Ukraine became part of the Russian Empire, except the west corner of Ukraine under the control of Austria.
+During the 17th-18th centuries, the Russian Empire defeated the Polish-Lithuanian Commonwealth and gradually acquired vast territory in Eastern Europe, stretching from the Black Sea to the Baltic Sea.
+By the end of the 18th century, most of Ukraine had become part of the Russian Empire, except for its western regions, which remained under Austrian control.

-After the Bolshevik Revolution in 1917 and the Russian Ukraine Civil War between 1918 and 1922, Ukraine became a part of the Soviet Union.
-In World War II, Russians and Ukrainians fought together to defeat Nazi Germany and built a strong brotherhood between the two nations.
-Many members of the Soviet leadership came from Ukraine, most notably Nikita Khrushchev as the leader of the Soviet Union from 1953 to 1964 and Leonid Brezhnev as the Soviet leader from 1964 to 1982.
-During the Soviet Union period, Lenin, Stalin and Khrushchev merged some Soviet territories into Ukraine with the latest gift of Crimea given by Khrushchev to Ukraine in 1954.
+After the Bolshevik Revolution in 1917 and the Ukrainian War of Independence (1918 - 1922), Ukraine became part of the Soviet Union.
+In World War II, Russians and Ukrainians fought side by side to defeat Nazi Germany and forged a strong brotherhood between the two nations.
+Many prominent Soviet leaders came from Ukraine, most notably Nikita Khrushchev (leader of the Soviet Union from 1953 to 1964) and Leonid Brezhnev (leader from 1964 to 1982).
+During the Soviet era, Lenin, Stalin, and Khrushchev transferred various territories to Ukraine, with the most notable being Crimea, which Khrushchev granted to Ukraine in 1954.

-Following the dissolution of the Soviet Union in 1991, Ukraine became an independent state, formalized with a referendum in December 1991, but it still maintained a good relationship with Russia.
-Ukraine allowed the Russian Navy’s Black Sea Fleet to remain in the Crimean Peninsula and gave up its own nuclear weapon program by signing the Treaty on the Non-Proliferation of Nuclear Weapons and the Budapest Memorandum on Security Assurance.
-With the security assurance from Russia, the United States, the United Kingdom, China and France, Ukraine sent all its nuclear warheads to Russia for dismantling, leaving itself as a non-nuclear nation.
+Following the dissolution of the Soviet Union in 1991, Ukraine became an independent state after a nationwide referendum in December 1991.
+It initially maintained friendly relations with Russia.
+Ukraine allowed the Russian Navy’s Black Sea Fleet to remain stationed in Crimea and voluntarily gave up its nuclear arsenal by signing the Treaty on the Non-Proliferation of Nuclear Weapons and the Budapest Memorandum on Security Assurances in December 1994.
+In exchange for security guarantees from Russia, the United States, the United Kingdom, China, and France, Ukraine transferred all its nuclear warheads to Russia for dismantling, becoming a non-nuclear nation.
+At the time it relinquished these weapons, Ukraine possessed the world’s third-largest nuclear arsenal.

-The Euromaidan Revolution has caused the split between Pro-West Ukrainians and Pro-Russia Russian ethnics, which led to Russia's Annexation of Crimea and the separation of Donetsk and Luhansk in the Eastern Ukraine.
+The Euromaidan Revolution deepened the divide between pro-Western Ukrainians and pro-Russian ethnic Russians, ultimately leading to Russia’s annexation of Crimea and the separatist movements in Donetsk and Luhansk in eastern Ukraine.

 III.
 The Causes of Conflicts between Russia and Ukraine